Most people know that hydration is important. Unfortunately, most people also think about hydration incorrectly.

 How To Stay Hydrated

-Your body is good at regulating water intake.
-You simply drink when thirsty.
+Your body is good at regulating water intake: Simply drink to thirst.
 It’s not as adept, however, at nudging you to consume electrolytes.
-That’s why you need to consciously ensure you’re getting enough.
+That’s why it’s important to consciously ensure that you’re consuming enough.

 For a lot of folks, sodium is the missing link to optimal hydration.
-So if you recall one thing from this chat, remember to drink electrolyte water to thirst.
-Hydration = water + electrolytes.
+You’ll feel the difference when you get it right.